Leonard Skierski

-Leonard Wilhelm Skierski (26 April 1866 – 1940) was a Polish military officer.
+Leonard Wilhelm Skierski (26 April 1866 – spring 1940) was a Polish military officer.
 He was a general of the Imperial Russian Army and then served in the Polish Army.
 He fought in World War I and in the Polish–Soviet War.
-He was one of fourteen Polish generals and one of the oldest military commanders to be murdered by the NKVD in the Katyn massacre of 1940.
+He is a victim of the Katyn massacre of 1940 and was murdered by the NKVD in Kharkov in the Ukrainian Soviet Socialist Republic.
+He is one of fourteen Polish generals and one of the oldest military commanders to be a victim of the Katyn massacre.

 Imperial Russian Army and World War I

 Leonard Wilhelm Skierski was born in Stopnica near Kielce in Russian-ruled Congress Poland, into an old Polish aristocratic Calvinist family of Puchała coat of arms.
 His parents were Henryk Skierski and Helena née Hassman.
 His younger brother Stefan Skierski became the superintendent (bishop) of the Polish Reformed Church.

 Early in his youth Skierski graduated from a philological school in Kielce and joined the Cadet Corps in Voronezh.
 As a Protestant, Skierski was not a subject to severe laws concerning Polish Catholics serving in the Russian Army and was able to advance there.
 On 1 September 1884, he joined the Mikhailov's College of Artillery in Saint Petersburg.
 In 1887, he graduated with the rank of second lieutenant (leytenant) and started his service in the 3rd Guards Artillery Brigade.
 He quickly rose through the ranks and ended up as a colonel (from 1906), leading an artillery command.

 With his unit he took part in the opening stages of World War I. Already in February 1915, he was promoted to the rank of major general and at that time he became the highest-ranking Pole in Russian armed forces.
 He continued his service in various posts.
 From May 1917, he served as inspector of artillery of the Russian 5th Corps.
 Following the outbreak of the Russian Revolution, Skierski created the Society of Polish Soldiers of the 5th Corps.

 He was arrested by the Bolsheviks, but managed to escape to Ukraine, where he joined the Polish II Corps in Russia.
 After Austria-Hungary surrounded most of the Polish Corps and disarmed it, Skierski evaded imprisonment again and fled to the countryside, where he took part in partisan operations against the Red Army.
 In 1919, he crossed to the Polish-held territory.